IsibisiCoder/scraper-chyoa/README.md

 * Download and storage of multiple stories possible
 * Properties are saved e.g. description, author, published_time, category, language, tag
 * You can define custom properties for the story, which are then added to the HTML file when the story is retrieved
+* Images can be replaced with other images (URLs) or local images.
+This is useful, for example, when the original images can no longer be loaded (e.g., because the image is no longer available on the Internet), but the original images are still available from an older download.
+* You can prevent images from being downloaded from specified web addresses.
+This is useful, for example, when an image hosting service is no longer available (the domain is no longer accessible).
+This setting saves download time, since the download timeout always takes time.

 ## personal tags